inkyblackness/ss-specs/archives/mapInformation.md

 #### Text Data

-Text for the map notes is stored in the level-specific chunk ```L46```.
+Text for the map notes is stored in the level-specific resource ```L46```.
 The notes are stored sequentially, with the 0x00 character terminating a note.

 The maximum length of one note is 40 bytes (including the termination character).
-The chunk itself is pre-initialized with 0x00 bytes to a total length of 0x800 bytes.
+The resource itself is pre-initialized with 0x00 bytes to a total length of 0x800 bytes.

-Data in this chunk is always defragmented.
+Data in this resource is always defragmented.
 If a note is modified or removed, the notes are rearranged.

 #### Next available space
-Chunk ```L47``` is a single uint32 offset, pointing to the first available byte in the text data chunk.
+Resource ```L47``` is a single uint32 offset, pointing to the first available byte in the text data resource.